Can I buy health insurance that’s compatible with a health savings account (HSA) through the health insurance exchange in my state?

 If you enroll in a high-deductible health plan (HDHP), you’ll be eligible to fund an HSA.
 HSAs let you contribute pre-tax dollars that you can then use to pay for qualified medical expenses.
 In almost every county in the country, HDHPs are available through the Marketplace/exchange.

 Depending on your income, you might be eligible for premium tax credits (subsidies) that make the premiums more affordable.
-Most enrollees are subsidy-eligible, and the subsidies are larger and more widely available as a result of the American Rescue Plan and Inflation Reduction Act.
+Most enrollees are subsidy-eligible,1 and the subsidies are temporarily larger and more widely available due the American Rescue Plan and Inflation Reduction Act.
 It’s also important to note that contributions to your HSA will reduce your ACA-specific modified adjusted gross income, which could result in a larger premium subsidy.

 The Affordable Care Act’s open enrollment period (OEP) – from November 1 through January 15 in most states – is your chance to secure health coverage.
 You can also enroll outside of that window if you qualify for a special enrollment period.